If you like it, save it!

 - Make the sauce.
-Cut the mushroom caps into 1/4 inch cubes.
-If you are using stems (I do, except for very hard parts), make sure that you cut them into really small pieces, as they are tougher than caps.
+Cut the mushroom caps into 1/4-inch cubes.
+If you are using stems (I do, except for very hard parts), make sure that you cut them into really small pieces, as they are tougher than the caps.

 - In a medium saucepan, heat about a tablespoon of sunflower oil over medium heat.
-Add in the shitakes and cook for about 3 minutes until browned and soft.
-Remove the shitakes from the pan, and keep them in a medium sized bowl.
+Add in the shiitakes and cook for about 3 minutes, until browned and soft.
+Remove the shiitakes from the pan, and keep them in a medium-sized bowl.

-- Deglaze the pan with Calvados and pour over the apples and mushrooms.
+- Deglaze the pan with Calvados and pour the sauce over the apples and mushrooms.

-- In the same pan, heat a tablespoon of sunflower oil, add the shallots and cook for about two to three minutes until soft.
-Add the garlic, and cook for another minute, until fragrant.
-Add the apple and mushroom mixture, sage and marjoram, sprinkle with about a tablespoon of flour, mix well and poor in the broth.
+- In a separate pan, heat a tablespoon of sunflower oil, add the shallots, and cook for about 2 to 3 minutes, until soft.
+Add the garlic and cook for another minute, until fragrant.
+Add the apple and mushroom mixture, sage, and marjoram.
+Sprinkle with about a tablespoon of flour, mix well, and pour in the broth.
 Simmer for a couple of minutes over medium heat, until the sauce thickens (if needed you can always add another pinch of flour, or if the sauce is too thick a bit more broth).
 Add in the heavy cream, and simmer for another minute or two.
 Remove from the heat and season with salt and pepper.

-- Pour the polenta into individual plates.
+- Pour the polenta onto individual plates.
 Spoon the sauce on top and garnish with herbs.
 Serve warm.